Skip to contents

 Value

-A data frame with one row per environmental cell and the following columns:
+A data frame with one row per environmental cell.
+The output includes:

 • Cell_env: Environmental cell identifier.